CodeYourFuture/CYF-Group-Projects/readme.md

 ### Starter projects

 These projects can be completed with only a basic understanding of HTML/CSS.
-They are intended introduce working together on shared code, managing version control, and resolving conflicts.
+They are intended to introduce working together on shared code, managing version control, and resolving conflicts.

 - [Changes on Messaging App](revisions-messaging/readme.md) - Implement requested changes to a messaging app.
 - [Changes on Shop App](revisions-shop/readme.md) - Implement requested changes to a shopping app.